 Logan Artworkers Networking Events (LANE)

-Booking essential by Wednesday 11 March on 3412 5519 or email email@example.com
+event.
+Light refreshments will be served so bookings are essential by Thursday 31 March on 3412 5519 or email

 Large groups are encouraged to call and inform us of their intended visit.
 Logan Art Gallery staff will provide free tours to interested groups booking at least a week in advance of their visit, and groups can also book practical activities to further enhance their visit.